 Unfortunately, I did not manage to grab a very good shoot of the White House.
 But it was quite good to finally see in person what I have seen in so many movies.
 Since we organized our trip at the last-minute, we could not get a tour of the White House.
 Indeed, these tours need to be booked for at least several weeks in advance, ideally more than two months.
 But it was still worth it to go see it.

-If you want to optimize your time, you should go the White House directly after the Washington Monument.
+If you want to optimize your time, you should go to the White House directly after the Washington Monument.
 And then you can go back to the park and the museums.
-That way, you won’t have to go back from the Capitol to the White House.
+That way, you will not have to go back from the Capitol to the White House.

 It was really a good trip.
 Indeed, in one day, it is quite incredible what you could do in Washington D.C.
 There are such beautiful buildings.
 And you can walk from the beginning to the end and visit all of them.
 This is really cool.
 And we did not pay anything for our visit.
 Indeed, we only had to pay the transportation to D.C. from our hotel and back.
 All the things we did in Washington were free.